mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############

 - Added an external plot button to the ALC interface which will plot in workbench the current tab's plot
+- Added a period info button to the ALC interface which displays a table of period information from the loaded runs (this is equivalent to the periods button in the Muon Analysis and Frequency Domain Analysis Interfaces)

 Elemental Analysis
 ------------------